kinvolk/cloud-native-bpf-workshop/00-Getting_Started/README.md

 You can check that your cluster is running correctly by running `kubectl get pods -A` and verifying that you have the usual cluster management pods.

+**Note**: Minikube doesn't support nested virtualization, so if you want to run minikube inside a VM, you can do this by passing `--use-driver-none` to the `./start_minikube.sh` script.
+This will use the current instance as the node and is only recommended for a disposable VM.
+You will need to install the kernel headers for the current OS.
+If running Ubuntu or Debian, you'll also need to install the `conntrack` package if it's not installed.

 ## Adding the Inspektor Gadget plugin

 Install Inspektor Gadget by running `./get_inspektor_gadget`.
 This will